-PSIC can also provide support around personal health budgets, contact them here.
+Personalisation Support in Camden (PSIC) can also provide support around personal health budgets, contact them here

-If you’re not happy with the care or treatment you’ve received or you’ve been refused treatment for a condition, you have the right to complain, have your complaint investigated, and be given a full and prompt reply.
-The NHS Constitution explains your right, you can read about your rights here
+A – If you’re not happy with the care or treatment you’ve received or you’ve been refused treatment for a condition, you have the right to complain, have your complaint investigated, and be given a full and prompt reply.
+The NHS Constitution explains your right, you can read about those rights here

 Most issues can be resolved without you having to make a formal complaint.
 Try having an informal chat with your doctor or a member of staff first.
 For example, if you have problems booking a GP appointment speak to the practice manager about it.
 If you are worried about something during your hospital outpatient appointment talk to one of the nurses or the clinic manager.